3DCoded/Happy-Hare/Printer-Variables.md

-    printer.mmu.enabled : {bool} True if MMU is enabled printer.mmu.num_gates : {int} number of gates configured printer.mmu.is_paused : {bool} True if MMU is paused after an error (can also use print_job_state) printer.mmu.is_locked : {bool} Deprecated, use for printer.mmu.is_paused instead printer.mmu.is_homed : {bool} True if MMU has been homed printer.mmu.is_in_print : {bool} True if MMU is managing a print job (print_job_state is printing|pause_locked|paused) printer.mmu.tool : {int} 0..n | -1 for unknown | -2 for bypass
+    printer.mmu.enabled : {bool} True if MMU is enabled printer.mmu.num_gates : {int} number of gates configured printer.mmu.is_paused : {bool} True if MMU is paused after an error (can also use print_job_state) printer.mmu.is_locked : {bool} DEPRECATED, use for printer.mmu.is_paused instead printer.mmu.is_homed : {bool} True if MMU has been homed printer.mmu.is_in_print : {bool} True if MMU is managing a print job (print_job_state is printing|pause_locked|paused) printer.mmu.tool : {int} 0..n | -1 for unknown | -2 for bypass